apache/pulsar/site2/docs/client-libraries-cpp.md

 ## System requirements

-You need to have the following installed to use the C++ client:
+You need to install the following components before using the C++ client:

 * [CMake](https://cmake.org/)
 * [Boost](http://www.boost.org/)